 For more information, see pre-paid taxi fares.

-Under new laws, there will be two categories of service providers:
+Under the new laws, there are two categories of service providers:

 - Taxi service providers

 Taxi service providers refer to taxi services caught at a taxi rank or hailed from the street.
 If you are catching a taxi from a taxi rank or hailing a taxi from the street, the maximum fare that you can be charged is regulated by the government and a fare calculation device, such as a meter, must be used.